-What are the benefits of bringing in a conversion rate optimisation consultant?
+Benefits of Hiring a conversion rate optimisation consultant?

-Many organisations are hiring conversion rate optimisation specialists to set up CRO programmes, but what are the benefits of bringing in a conversion rate optimisation consultant or agency?
-Many companies find that their CRO programmes fail to deliver the benefits they expect and so here are nine reasons why you should use a conversion rate optimisation consultant or agency.
+Many organisations are employing conversion rate optimisation specialists to set up CRO programmes, but what are the benefits of hiring a conversion rate optimisation consultant or agency?
+Companies often find that their CRO programmes fail to deliver the benefits they expect and so here are nine reasons why you should hire a conversion rate optimisation consultant or agency.

 1. Strategy First: